pranavmeraga/eecs106a-final-project/README.md

 ### Commands Always Active (No Neutral Zone)
 - **Press 'r' to recenter** at comfortable position
+- Check all delta values show **0.00** and **GREEN** after recentering
-- Increase deadzones in code if needed
+- If still issues, increase deadzones in code
-- Check absolute angle values on screen - neutral should be stable
+- Watch the colored circles on screen to verify tracking

+### One Motion Confused with Another
+- **Turn vs Tilt**: Turn shows mouth moving horizontally; tilt shows eyes at different heights
+- **Nod vs Tilt**: Nod shows whole face moving vertically; tilt shows eye angle change
+- Use visual markers (colored circles) to debug which landmarks are being tracked
+- Ensure lighting is even (shadows can confuse detection)

 ### Topics Not Connecting
 ```bash